yuvrajm34/lab-02/lab-description.md

 2. Ideally you should consider treating the cities as objects, however, in this exercise it may not be necessary.

 Here are some screenshots from an example application that demonstrate the required functionality.

 > [!NOTE]
 > Your app does not need to look exactly like this demo!

 1. Press "ADD CITY" then type the name and press "CONFIRM".
 This adds a new city name to the listview

 2. Tap a city name to select it then press "DELETE CITY" to remove the city from the listview.

 <img src="./images/img1_lab2_main.jpeg" alt="Screen1" width="300" style="margin: 20px;">
 <img src="./images/img2_lab2.png" alt="Screen2" width="300" style="margin: 20px;">
 <img src="./images/img3_lab2.png" alt="Screen3" width="300" style="margin: 20px;">
 <img src="./images/img4_lab2.jpeg" alt="Screen4" width="300" style="margin: 20px;">

+## How to submit your Lab 2

 > [!CAUTION]

 > Make sure to commit **and** push your code to the GitHub repository before the deadline!

+> Make sure you have updated `README.md` with **your name** and **CCID** (Not your student number).

+> Once you submitted, please go to [Canvas](https://canvas.ualberta.ca/) and submit **your Lab 2 GitHub repository link**.